Updated April 28.

 Chilmark residents listened to warrant articles. —Sarah Shaw Dawson

-Paid family leave for municipal workers was passed by voters, along with an official strike of Columbus Day, which voters replaced with Indigenous People’s Day.
+Paid family leave for municipal workers was passed by voters, along with an official name change of Columbus Day, which voters replaced with Indigenous People’s Day.
 They also added Juneteenth to the list of town-recognized holidays.

 Chilmark residents at the annual town meeting. —Sarah Shaw Dawson

-Meanwhile, $100,000 was approved for the restoration of Little Lady, a historic fishing vessel that was transported from Menemsha waters to Island boatbuilders Gannon & Benjamin in Vineyard Haven last spring.
+Meanwhile, $100,000 was approved for the restoration of Little Lady, a historic fishing vessel that had been transported from Menemsha waters to Island boatbuilders Gannon and Benjamin in Vineyard Haven last spring.
 The same amount was approved at the Chilmark town meeting last year.
-While a community campaign to fundraise for the project is underway, the Fisherman’s Preservation Trust said the $1.4 million goal for the project has not been reached.
+While a community campaign to fundraise for the project is underway, the Fishermen’s Preservation Trust said the $1.4 million goal for the project has not been reached.

 Chilmark planning board member Rich Osnoss requested that a bylaw to further regulate short-term rentals be tabled indefinitely after hearing from townspeople.
-They feared the amended bylaw could negatively impact year-round homeowners who rely on income from renting out their homes in the summer.
+The board feared the amended bylaw could negatively impact year-round homeowners who rely on income from renting out their homes in the summer.

-Funds to go toward town-supported housing initiatives, such as units for veterans on Bellevue Ave. in Oak Bluffs, affordable units for individuals with autism through Island Autism Group in West Tisbury, and the adoption of the Housing Production Plan in Chilmark were passed unanimously, with resounding “ayes” from the rows of residents in the community center.
+Funds to go toward town-supported housing initiatives, such as units for veterans on Bellevue Avenue in Oak Bluffs, affordable units for individuals with autism through Island Autism Group in West Tisbury, and the adoption of the Housing Production Plan in Chilmark, were passed unanimously, with resounding “ayes” from the rows of residents in the community center.

 Dan Karnovsky and his dog, Dory, at the Chilmark annual town meeting. —Sarah Shaw Dawson